TodePond/TodePondDotCom/wikiblogarden/scrappy-fiddles/sharing/normalising/live/readme.md

 Sometimes I wonder— what would it feel like— just for one moment— for someone— just one person— to tell me—

-"Just go for it Lu"
+"Just go for it Lu."

-"Go all the way"
+"Go all the way."

 <br>